Kibale Forest National Park Uganda – Chimpanzee Tracking Safari Experience

 Kibale National Park is renowned for its impressive diversity of wildlife, with a strong emphasis on primates.
 Kibale National Park is considered the primate capital of the world with more than 5,000 chimpanzees and 13 other primate species that roam freely in the forest including red colobus monkeys, black-and-white colobus monkeys, and L’Hoest’s monkeys.

 The park is also home to other mammals such as forest elephants, forest duikers, and small antelope species although they are hardly seen.
-There also over 300 bird species including rare species like the Papyrus Gonolek, White-winged Warbler, White-collared Olive back, and Papyrus Canary.
+There are also over 300 bird species including rare species like the Papyrus Gonolek, White-winged Warbler, White-collared Olive back, and Papyrus Canary.

 Things to Do